 On the flip side of the coin, it becomes daunting to identify errors when companies use large size of datasets.
 The EDP cycle is an accurate system to reduce human errors, duplication mistakes, and high probability error rates than Manual Data Processing.

-Therefore, manpower effort, data entry error rates, inaccuracy is minimal in the EDP approach.
+Therefore, manpower effort, data entry error rates, and inaccuracy is minimal in the EDP approach.
 The EDP method not only surpasses the challenges of Manual Processing but also removes the Mechanical method as a whole.
-The advantages of the EDP technique is given in the figure below:
+The advantages of the EDP technique are given in the figure below:

 The EDP technique has many applications which makes it a preferred technique over the manual one.
 Some of the applications of the EDP technique are given below:

 - Commercial Data Processing: Commercial Data Processing, abbreviated as CDP, is used by commercial and international organizations to transform intricate datasets into information in a fast yet precise way.
 Airports, for example, want to keep track of thousands of passengers, hundreds of planes, dozens of tickets, food and fuel information, and much more than that.

 - Real-time Data Monitoring and Processing: Airline companies use fast processing computers to handle, monitor, process data, convert it into information, and take real-time decisions.
 Without an EDP cycle, it becomes impossible to organize a massive amount of data.
 That’s why Airport Operating System (AOS), an intelligent Data Processing software, is designed to ease the life of airline staff and passengers.